UChi-ComPy23/UChi-ComPy23.github.io/syllabus.md

 The group project will be judged collectively - you do not need to say who did what.
 This will all be recorded by git logs anyways.

+### The use of NLP-based Tools

+There are many natural language processing Tools available, such as GitHub co-pilot and ChatGPT, which can generate code efficiently.

 ## Textbook & Readings

 There is no required textbook for this course.
 Readings will be posted in the [schedule](schedule.md).
 We are also building an online [course reader](https://uchi-compy23.github.io/notes/).